 Return to the BUILD

-“This issue’s parts are used to extend the framework around the top of R2-D2’s dome and add details to his right ankle joint.
-You have also received the hinge for the top flap that conceals the lightsaber compartment, plus extra fixing screws and nuts to join the parts you are putting together throughout the next few stages.
+“This [issue’s] parts are used to extend the framework around the top of R2-D2’s dome and add details to his right ankle joint.
+You have also received the hinge for the top flap that conceals the lightsaber compartment, plus extra fixing screws and nuts to join the parts you are putting together throughout the next few [issues].
 Keep these until they are needed.”

 I think we are starting to build quite the stockpile of screws as there are 10 more in this issue.
 We will use left over screws from previous issues here, so no need to open the screws in this issue yet.
-Also, the metal Hinge parts should be stored, but they may not be needed.
-A duplicate Hinge is supplied with Issue 64 when it is actually installed.
+Also, the two metal Hinge parts are not needed.
+A replacement Hinge is supplied with Issue 64 when it is actually installed.

 - Building The Galaxy – The Star Wars Stunt Team